FREDDY SAM - The New Muralist

 The act of painting a train is done in the belief that art should be integrated into the life of a city.
 And there’s no better way of getting your work seen than by having it transported around the metropolis.
 “I’d catch the train to school every day,” says Toe, who now runs his own business, “and seeing things on the track line was a big inspiration for me.”

 Toe progressed from painting trains to taking commissions for walls and sneakers at event activations, but, unlike many of his peers, he still gets a rush from bombing trains.
 “If you want to do a proper piece, especially a train, you need to find a space, recce it, create the piece as quickly as possible, then get out of there,” he says.
-“Witnessing people’s reactions and seeing it running in full color for the first time – when you paint it at night, it’s too dark to see – makes everything worthwhile.”
+“Witnessing people’s reactions and seeing it running in full colour for the first time – when you paint it at night, it’s too dark to see – makes everything worthwhile.”

 The production that Toe painted with Blak, Wer, Sure, Ink, Slate, Name and Raze in 2013 was not only a personal pinnacle, but a benchmark for South African street art in general – it was the country’s first graffiti-ed ‘whole train’.
 “To paint something like that was really hard because a train is, like, 100m long and can be seen from so many different positions.